Tom and Jerry Golden Collection

 Tom and Jerry Golden Collection was a scrapped series of two-disc DVD and Blu-ray sets produced by Warner Home Video that was expected to collect all 161 theatrical Tom and Jerry cartoon shorts released by Metro-Goldwyn-Mayer from the 1940s through the 1960s.
 Only the first of the three planned volumes was released, on October 25, 2011.
 It features 37 shorts, roughly one-third of the 113 Tom and Jerry shorts that had been included in the Tom and Jerry Spotlight Collection, a previous DVD series that focused on the shorts directed by William Hanna and Joseph Barbera from 1940 to 1958.

 A second volume, containing the next 42 shorts, was initially scheduled to be released on June 11, 2013, but was later canceled indefinitely.

 The first volume Blu-ray was reissued, released this time by Warner Archive Collection, on March 17, 2020, after having been out-of-print for several years.

-In late 2025, the Tom and Jerry Golden Collection series is set to be superseded by the Tom and Jerry: The Golden Era Anthology Blu-Ray set.
+In late 2025, the Tom and Jerry Golden Collection series was superseded by the Tom and Jerry: The Golden Era Anthology Blu-ray set.